bishtmedhavi857-cyber/language-translator-app/README.md

-Teamm Spartan
+Team Spartan
   Members:
-      Medhavi Bisht (Leader)
+     - Medhavi Bisht (Leader)
-      Devyanshi Sah
+     - Devyanshi Sah
-      Sneha Pal
+     - Sneha Pal

----
+License:

-⭐ If you like this project, consider giving it a star!
+This project is open-source and free to use.